-After the Company has secured a contract, the profitability of that contract, measured by the Gross Profit Percentage, is primarily a function of initial pricing based on market conditions, management's ability to control costs, achieve productivity objectives associated with the contract and resolve commercial issues if they arise.
+After the Company has secured a contract, the profitability of that contract, measured by the Gross Profit Percentage, is primarily a function of initial pricing based on market conditions, and management's ability to control costs, achieve productivity objectives associated with the contract and resolve commercial issues if they arise.

-For 2023, the Company realized a Gross Profit Percentage of 8.6% compared with 8.5% in 2022.
-During the fourth quarter of 2023, the Company realized a Gross Profit Percentage of 9.2% compared with 8.9% in fourth quarter of 2022.
-The year-over-year changes in Gross Profit Percentage for the quarter and year-to-date are discussed in the sections above titled "Annual Results of Operations" and "Quarterly Results of Operations".
+During the fourth guarter of 2024, the Company realized a Gross Profit Percentage of 10.3% compared with 9.2% in fourth quarter of 2023.
+For full-year 2024, the Company realized a Gross Profit Percentage of 9.7% compared with 8.6% in 2023.
+The year-over-year changes in Gross Profit Percentage for the quarter and full-year are discussed in the sections above titled "Quarterly Results of Operations" and "Annual Results of Operations".